Yinshangyi/flask-prod-restful-api/README.md

 # Flask Restful API with JWT Authentification
 This project provides a good structure for a production-grade API in Python.
-It uses SQLAlchemy for the database ORM and Flask Restful for the API routing and controller.

 ## API features
 This API features the following: